vondacho/arch-c4-sync/doc/index.md

 ## Getting started

-- To build the project with `gradle build fatJar`
+- To build the project with `gradle jar`
 - To create your private free account on [Structurizr](https://www.structurizr.com/signup)